bc-discord/bc-discord.github.io/pages/balisong/parts_balisong/parts_balisong.md

 ## Blade
 ---
+- Spine: The dull side of the blade.
 - Tang: The bottom of the blade: opposite side of the tip.
-- Spine: The dull side of the blade.

 ### Stop System
 - Zen Pins: A pin that goes through the handles near the pivots that limit the rotation range of the handles.
 - Tang Pins: A pin going through the blade (usually two equidistant from the pivots) to limit the rotation range of the handles.
+- Pinless: A knife that has neither Zen or Tang pins (often leads to handle slap).

 ### Pivot System
 - Bushings: A metal cylinder that rests between the pivots and the blade: a pivot system.
 - Washers: A thin disk that rests between the handles and the blade around the pivots.
 - Bearings: Metal balls that sit between the blade and the handle, giving minimal resistance.
-- Pinless: A knife that has neither Zen or Tang pins (often leads to handle slap).

 #### Tolerances
 - Tap: When the blade hits the side of the inside handles and makes a tapping sound.
 - Play: The ability for the handles to move laterally due to tolerances.
 - Handle Slap: When the handles hit each other.
-- QC (quality control): variance in tolerances, sharpness, finish and other factors between balisongs of the same design and maker.
+- QC (quality control): Variance in tolerances, sharpness, finish and other factors between balisongs of the same design and maker.